A guide to the best blonde hair dyes for a brass-free shine

 How to dye your hair blonde at home?

-It's worth mentioning that if you have a lot of build-up on your hair, it might be best to manage expectations.
+If you have a lot of build-up on your hair, manage expectations.
 Remember, colour alone doesn't lift the hair, only bleach can do this.
-So, it might take a while to get your desired colour, especially if you've been using the best black dye for years.
+It might take a while to get your desired colour, especially if you've been using the best black dye for years.

-Before you dye it, you might even want to use the best shampoo for stripping hair colour for removing unwanted pigmentation.
-Still looking to cut costs on your next salon appointment and switch up your look from home?
+Before you dye it, you might even want to use the best shampoo for stripping hair colour.
+Still looking to cut costs on your next salon appointment and switch up your look?
 Here's a guide on how to dye your hair at home.

 Step one) TEST YOUR COLOUR.
-If you want to avoid green hair, test your dye of choice on a small patch of hidden hair before you start.
+If you want to avoid any colour mishaps, test your dye of choice on a small patch of hidden hair before you start.

-Step four) Section off your first layer of hair with a clip.
+Step two) Section off your first layer of hair with a clip.
 We recommend between four and six layers total, depending on your hair's thickness.

-Step eight) Finish the process with any conditioning treatments as instructed, and enjoy your flashy new 'do.
+Step five) Finish the process with any conditioning treatments as instructed, and enjoy your flashy new 'do.
 Style to your liking and repeat the process when your roots come through.

 Lucy Smith is a content writer at Closer.
 Her favourite things to write about are skincare, interiors and fashion, with Love Island coming in fourth when it rolls around each summer, too.